Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Experiment Setup

 \subsection{Experiment Methodology}

-\textbf{In RQ1,} the patch validation time per bug using \ourtool is compared with following two baselines.
-To simulate the degree of parallelization on average hardware, the job is distributed to eight CPU cores for every baseline.
+\textbf{In RQ1,} the patch validation time per bug using \ourtool is compared with the following two baselines:

 \begin{itemize} \item \textbf{Plain.} Each patch is compiled using the \code{defects4j compile} command that ships with the Defects4J dataset, which uses an Ant script to compile changed files and perform necessary user-defined actions.
 Compilable patches are tested using the \code{defects4j test} command.
-This reflects the normal practice of evaluating APR techniques. \item \textbf{State-of-the-Art.} Each patch is compiled using the OpenJDK compiler by invoking the \code{javac} command to compile the patched class.
-Then UniAPR~\cite{chen2021fast}, the current state-of-the-art patch validator on Java, is used to validate all patches.
-UniAPR has incorporated test virtualization, test case prioritization, and parallelization, but not mutant schemata and mutant deduplication, the two techniques brought to patch validation by \ourtool for the first time. \end{itemize}
+This reflects the normal practice of evaluating APR techniques. \item \textbf{State-of-the-Art.} UniAPR~\cite{chen2021fast}, the current state-of-the-art patch validator on Java, is used to validate all patches.
+It incorporates test virtualization, test case prioritization, and parallelization, but not mutant schemata and mutant deduplication, the two techniques brought to patch validation by \ourtool for the first time.
+When compiling the patches, we use the OpenJDK compiler (the \code{javac} command) to compile only the patched file. \end{itemize}

+To simulate the degree of parallelization on average hardware, the \xyaadd{patch validation job for each defect} is distributed to eight CPU cores for every baseline. \xyaadd{In other words, parallelization is already included in all the baselines.
+To understand the performance without parallelization, we also report the time needed when we perform serial validation in the {Plain} baseline.
+However, for a fair comparison, we do not treat the serial validation as a separate baseline, because otherwise the acceleration ratio can be easily manipulated: the more CPU cores we use in our experiment, the higher the acceleration ratio for the parallel validation.}